ohAnd/dtuGateway/readme.md

   - setting the orientation of the display via advanced web config[^2]
     - OLED - 0 and 180 degrees are supported
     - TFT - 0, 90, 180, 270 degrees are supported
+  - brightness and night mode (brightness only for OLED and TFT with connected backlight control)
+    - with night mode enabled and during the active time frame the display will be
+      - off/ blank (without backlight control) or
+      - show the current time and power (if greater than 0) in a reduced scope
+    - adjustable via web config[^2]
+      - brightness day [0...255] - will also be used without night mode enabled for standard brightness (falling back to this after power value changed)
+      - brightness night [0...255]
+      - (to disable PWM control for TFT without backlight control set both brightness values to zero)
+      - night mode enabled on/ off
+      - night mode start in minutes to start of the day - e.g. 1320 for 22:00
+      - night mode stop in minutes to start of the day - e.g. 360 for 6:00
+      - night clock enabled on/ of - on = clock will be displayed instead of dark screen
 - display hardware types
   - display SSH1106 OLED 1,3" 128x64 (other sizes with same driver (SSH1106) and resolution should also directly work)